wy-go/wy-go.github.io/index.md

   An affair management system for university classes (PC) with basic functions such as instant messaging (private chat and group chat), class announcements, and authority management.

 ## About Me

-I was born in [Jilin](https://en.wikipedia.org/wiki/Jilin), China.
+- I was born in [Jilin](https://en.wikipedia.org/wiki/Jilin), China.

-I love movies and dance (Hiphop and Chinese folk dance).
+- I love movies and dance (Hiphop and [Chinese folk dance](https://www.bilibili.com/video/BV153411w7XD?p=8&vd_source=b9661ae60934cbd7513d5fad3016c0c0)).

-My [twin sister](https://WanbingZhao.github.io) works on quantum computing and we both like to stay up late (late night discussions on the bed) .
+- My [twin sister](https://WanbingZhao.github.io) works on quantum computing and we both like to stay up late (late night discussions on the bed) .

+- At SDU, I was a one of [ICPC team]() and [High-performance Computing and Big Data Processing Group]().